-- Long answer: Parts of Fukushima are highly contaminated, but in most of the rest of the country radiation levels are no higher and sometimes even lower than other major cities around the world.
-From our own measurements we can say with confidence that Tokyo and Los Angeles have similar radiation readings and that the levels in Hong Kong are even higher than those in Tokyo.
+- Long answer: Parts of Fukushima are highly contaminated, but in most of the rest of the country radiation levels are no higher and sometimes even lower than in other major cities around the world.
+From our own measurements we can say with confidence that Tokyo and Los Angeles have similar radiation levels and that the levels in Hong Kong are even higher than those in Tokyo.
 One explanation for this is that Japan had lower average background radiation levels overall than many other places before March 11, 2011, so even with a measurable increase due to the accident, the levels generally still lie within the range what is normal worldwide.
 It’s also worth noting that air travel, especially transcontinental flights, subject passengers to elevated radiation, sometimes 20 times as much as one might experience on the ground, so it’s very likely that a short-term visitor will be exposed to more radiation on the flight to Japan than they will get the entire time they are on the ground there.

 - One caveat: Food measurements are still largely misunderstood, please see this post for more information about food contamination.

 Did the contamination from Fukushima Daiichi spread outside of Japan?

 - Short answer: Yes.